SE::Google::Suggest - Google Search Suggestion Scraper

 cheap thesis

-Exporting a list of suggestions
+Exporting suggests list

 Result format: